 We would like to note that communication, including internal communication, as a research topic, is one of the most popular and relevant topics in social research.
 Lithuanian (Šliburytė, 2004; Tamutienė, 2010; Virbalienė, 2011; Puodžiūnas, 2013) and foreign scientists (Smith, & Mounter, 2008; White et al., 2010; Attharangsun, & Ussahawanitchakit, 2010; Linke, & Zerfass, 2011) in this field studied communication in various aspects, but there is still a great lack of research, especially in Lithuania, analyzing internal communication in the educational process.
 That is, to what extent the general principles of internal communication are suitable for this communication, how it changes depending on the participants in the communication process, their characteristics, such as age, level of preparation, cultural characteristics, available experience, etc. There is also a great lack of research evaluating the impact of the quality of communication processes on overall success and quality of the educational process.
 This field mostly deals with collaborative processes, but the latter also focus more on the psychological aspect than on communication or information management.
-It is like an extension of the research field, but on the other hand, the essence of the communication process disappears in that extension and it becomes very difficult to find objective variables that can ensure higher quality not only in the communication process, but also in the educational process during the Covid-19 pandemic, especially in Lithuania, is a relevant topic, because in any case, it was a crisis situation, and the communication crisis, as we have already mentioned, could have deepened it even more.
+It is like an extension of the research field, but on the other hand, the essence of the communication process disappears in that extension and it becomes very difficult to find objective variables that can ensure higher quality not only in the communication education process, but also in the education process itself.
+For all the reasons mentioned above, it is obvious that communication in the educational process during the Covid-19 pandemic, especially in Lithuania, is a relevant topic, because in any case, it was a crisis situation, and the communication crisis, as we have already mentioned, could have deepened it even more.
 In addition, this topic has not yet received much attention from researchers.